Skip to main content

 }

-An MCP server without monitoring is a server that fails silently.
-Add a health endpoint:
+An MCP server without monitoring is a server that will fail the day you need it most — silently.
+The first building block is a health endpoint on the server side (simplified example):

 app.get('/health', async (req, res) => {